 Black Lives Matter: 15 ways to take care of your mental health & resources to help

-As we remember George Floyd a year after his death, it's important to make sure you're protecting your mental health.
+As we remember George Floyd two years after his death, it's important to make sure you're protecting your mental health.

-It's been a year since the tragic death of George Floyd, a 46-year-old black man who was murdered in police custody in Minneapolis on May 25, 2020.
+It's been two years since the tragic death of George Floyd, a 46-year-old black man who was murdered in police custody in Minneapolis on May 25, 2020.